 Here’s Why You Should Never Kill a House Centipede

 There’s nothing more terrifying than watching a house centipede shoot across your floor and under your couch.
-It’s safe to say that most people are positively terrified from those creepy crawling houseguests.
-House centipedes typically have 15 legs and can travel 1.3 feet-per-second, which explains why catching one of these centipedes in house is nearly impossible.
+It’s safe to say that most people are positively terrified of those creepy, crawling, uninvited guests.
+House centipedes typically have 15 legs and can travel 1.3 feet-per-second, which explains why catching one is nearly impossible.

-The typical response to a house centipede probably involves a shoe to squash the bugger before it crawls under another piece of furniture.
+The typical response to a house centipede probably involves a shoe to squash the intruder immediately.
 But like almost every other bug out there, a centipede does have a purpose.
 Read on to find out why you actually might want to keep them around.

 Watch this short video to learn how to keep centipedes out without killing them